Geometric Time-Dependent Density Functional Theory: Geometric Runge--Gross theorem

 \section{Geometric Runge--Gross theorem}

-The Runge--Gross theorem~\cite{RunGro-84} asserts that two time-dependent external potentials giving rise to the same density must necessarily be equal, up to a time-dependent additive constant.
-This is a fundamental result in TDDFT.
-Thus far, the mathematical proof of this result has only been possible under the assumption that the Schrödinger wavefunction and the time-dependent potentials are analytic in time~\cite{FouLamLewSor-16}.
+The Runge--Gross theorem~\cite{RunGro-84} is a fundamental result in TDDFT.
+It asserts that two time-dependent external potentials giving rise to the same density must necessarily be equal, up to a time-dependent additive constant $C(t)$.
+Thus far, the mathematical proof of this result was only possible under the assumption that the time-dependent potentials are spatially smooth and analytic in time and that the initial wavefunction is smooth~\cite{FouLamLewSor-16}.
 The Runge--Gross argument therefore only applies to very smooth potentials such as the soft-Coulomb potential.
-Here we provide a rigorous proof that this also works for our geometric theory, following the lines of~\cite{FouLamLewSor-16}.
-More precisely, we work in space dimension $d\in\{1,2,3\}$, and given a time-dependent Hamiltonian $\bH(t)$ of the form~\eqref{eq:H(t)} and two functions $W_1(t,x)$ and $W_2(t,x)$, we assume that \begin{enumerate}[ (i)] \itemsep0em \item the interaction $\bV_{\rm ee}$ is infinitely differentiable in space and all its derivatives are bounded; \item the external potential $V_{\rm ext}(t,\br)$ and the functions $W_1(t,\br)$ and $W_2(t,\br)$ are infinitely differentiable in space-time, with bounded space derivatives for all $t$; \item for any $\br\in\R^d$, the function $t\mapsto W_2(t,\br)-W_1(t,\br)$ is real-analytic; \item the initial state $\Psi_0$ is infinitely differentiable in space and all its derivatives are square-integrable; \item the initial state $\Psi_0$ satisfies the \emph{unique $V$-representability property}
+Here we provide a rigorous proof that the same arguments as in~\cite{FouLamLewSor-16} apply to our geometric theory.
+More precisely, we work in space dimension $d\in\{1,2,3\}$ and, to cover all situations of interest, we give ourselves four functions $V_1(t,\br)$, $V_2(t,\br)$, $W_1(t,\br)$ and $W_2(t,\br)$.
+We will suppose that either $V_1=V_2$ or $W_1=W_2$ and want to deduce the missing equality.
+We assume that \begin{itemize} \itemsep0em \item[(i)] the interaction $\bV_{\rm ee}$ is infinitely differentiable in space and all its derivatives are bounded; \item[(ii)] the functions $V_1(t,\br)$, $V_2(t,\br)$, $W_1(t,\br)$ and $W_2(t,\br)$ are infinitely differentiable in space-time, with bounded space derivatives for all $t$; \item[(iii)] the initial state $\Psi_0$ is infinitely differentiable in space and all its derivatives are square-integrable. \end{itemize} We also need a further assumption that will be different depending on the situation.
+We will require that the initial state $\Psi_0$ satisfies one of the two conditions: \begin{itemize} \itemsep0em \item[(iv)] $\rho_{\Psi_0}(\br)>0$ everywhere; \item[(iv')] the \emph{unique $V$-representability property}